-Six years ago we visited the amazing city of Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace Museum and Aya Sofya (Haghia Sophia).
+Six years ago we visited the amazing city of Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace Museum, Aya Sofya (Haghia Sophia) and the eerie Basilica Cistern.
 They were on our must-see list and whatever else we could fit in around those would be an added bonus.

-Istanbul cast its you-will-forever-be-addicted spell over us and, since that first visit, we’ve returned whenever we can, neglecting the sightseeing in favour of wandering back streets, sampling the huge variety of street food, people watching in bars.
+Istanbul cast its you-will-forever-be-addicted spell over us and, since that first visit, we’ve returned whenever we can, neglecting the sightseeing in favour of wandering back streets, sampling the huge variety of street food such as döner kebab, people watching in bars.
 For us, just being in Istanbul is enough – but for our recent visit, we decided it was time to stop being lazy.
 We came up with an Istanbul itinerary which was to gee us up into reacquainting ourselves with the sights we’d seen previously as well as hopefully discovering some new jewels.
 Aya Sofya was our first mission!

 Rediscovering Aya Sofya